suravshrestha/logtracker/README.md

 **Note:**
 - When the development server is first run, it will populate the faculties using the data from config/faculties.json.
-- For admin and teacher signup use `ioe.edu.np` domain
-- For student signup use `pcampus.edu.np` domain

 Log Tracker was built as the Software Engineering Project in 5th semester, Computer Engineering.